ADITYAbasude/Volt/README.md

    - Ensure Qt is properly installed and the PATH environment variable includes the Qt and MinGW binary directories
    - Make sure CMake can find Qt by setting CMAKE_PREFIX_PATH correctly in CMakeLists.txt

-## Additional Notes

-- The application currently displays a simple window with styled "Hello World" text
-- Window properties (size, color, font) can be modified in `src/main.cpp`
-- The application uses Qt's Widgets module for the GUI